Fun-Using-Networks/fun-games/README.md

 ## good ideas
 * game that teaches another language as you play it
     * incremental introductions vs total immersion
+        * one language is written, a different language is spoken
+        * braille, sign language, body language, telepathy
     * [logical database](https://en.wikipedia.org/wiki/Deductive_database)
     * natural langauge processing
     * linguistic puzzles that require the player to employ deductive reasoning to communicate with certain characters